IceBerge421/markdown-cv/index.md

 ## About

-Media studies doctoral candidate in the University of Central Florida’s Texts & Technology PhD program.
-Award-winning game designer and teacher.
-Work can be found in *Game Studies,* *New Media & Society,* and the proceedings of DiGRA, ICIDS, and elsewhere.
+Doctoral candidate in Media Studies in the University of Central Florida’s Texts & Technology PhD program.
+Award-winning game designer and teacher studying the so-called "unplayable."
+Work can be found in *Game Studies,* *New Media & Society,* *Feminist Media Studies* and the proceedings of DiGRA, ICIDS, and elsewhere.

 <!--### Fields of Research